-One key difference between the two terms is who leads the process: is it the customer or is it the business?
-Is it a reactive or proactive process?
+Another key difference between service and experience is who leads the process: is it the customer or is it the business?
+Is it reactive or proactive?

-Customer service is nearly always initiated by the customer.
-The customer faces a problem so they reach out to a business’ support services via their preferred channel, e.g. phone, email, social media, or live chat.
+- Customer service is nearly always initiated by the customer.
+The customer faces a problem so they reach out to a business’ support services via their preferred channel.
 In this way, customer service is reactive.

 3) Ongoing relationship vs isolated event

 The last difference between customer service and customer experience is how they are measured and connected to other events.

 - Customer experience is all about the customer’s relationship with a business.
 It cannot be quantified or pinned down to one single event or interaction.
 In this way, customer experience is an ongoing relationship - if a customer keeps coming back to your business, their customer experience continues.

 - Customer service refers to a specific event, i.e. a customer reaching out for help and support, or making a complaint.
 As an event, it can be measured by a number of metrics, such as first time resolution rate and average response time.
 In this way, customer service is a quantifiable, isolated event.